zouzias/spark-lucenerdd/README.md

 The main abstraction is a special type of `RDD` called `LuceneRDD`, which instantiates a Lucene index on each Spark executor (a.k.a. worker).

-`LuceneRDD`'s responsibility is to collect and aggregate the search results from the Spark executors to the Spark driver.
+`LuceneRDD` collects and aggregates search results from Spark executors to the Spark driver.
 Currently, the following queries are supported:

 |Operation| Syntax| Description |
 |-------|---------------------|----------|